Seven police officers suspended after video shows hood placed on head of Black man who later died

 The council also told Warren that the city needed to brace for more protests.

-“Our citizens are exercising their constitutional right to peacefully protest, and we ask that the administration and law enforcement do everything they can to meet these protests with respect and to de-escalate tension” the letter states.
+“Our citizens are exercising their constitutional right to peacefully protest, and we ask that the administration and law enforcement do everything they can to meet these protests with respect and to de-escalate tension,” the letter states.
 “We don’t need a militaristic outfitting and the use of pepper balls at this incredibly sensitive time.”

 At a protest Thursday night, a group chanted, “What’s his name?
 Daniel Prude.”
 The group called for the resignation of city officials.